 This program has been selected in Italy to be funded by the Ministry of Education, University and Research (MIUR) in the context of the programs "Premiali".

-The launch of CSES - the first of a series of several satellite missions - is scheduled in 2017: a sketch of the satellite is shown in Fig. 1.
+The launch of CSES - the first of a series of several satellite missions - is scheduled in July/August 2017 from the Jiuquan, Gansu cosmodrome (Inner Mongolia).